gvwilson/thirdbit/fiction/madica/index.md

 "No," said the voice.
 A second black cat landed in the snow beside her, its paws crunching softly in the snow. "*I* spoke with you.
 It's my job, you see, speaking with primates.
-Fairies, gorillas, gibbons...
-I can even speak a bit of lemur," it added with a hint of pride.
+Fairies, gorillas, gibbons… I can even speak a bit of lemur," it added with a hint of pride.

 "That's nice," Madica said weakly.
 "I didn't know *any* cats could